-College of William and Mary Postal Services will no longer fill out or accept Customs Forms for international mail.
+William & Mary Postal Services will no longer fill out or accept handwritten Customs Forms for international mail.

 Visit USPS.com for more information about the preparation of international mail shipments.

 The type of Customs Form you use depends on the service you are using and the declared value of your mail.
-To determine which type of Customs Form you need, use the By Service tab on Customs Form web page.
+To determine which type of Customs Form you need, use the Preparing International Shipments page on USPS.com.

-Bring your mail to any of the conviently located USPS in Williamsburg.
+Bring your mail to any of the conveniently located USPS in the Williamsburg area.

 Step 2: Label it!

-Fill in all required information completely and accurately on the appropriate Customs Decleration Form.
+Fill in all required information completely and accurately on the appropriate Customs Declaration Form.
 Read the instructions carefully before filling out your declaration form.

 Attach your customs declaration form on the front of your shipment and make sure all information is visible and legible.
 Remember to sign the customs declaration form.